 Instead the Gnat settled flat, and the descending sensation suddenly jolted to a stop.
 Hemi lit the lighter again.
 Shakes was staring at him with a puzzled look on his face.
 Hemi looked at the depth gauge: rising.

-“What the…” said Shakes.
+“What the . . .” said Shakes.

-“…The Prospect.
+“. . .
+The Prospect.
 They must have gotten under us.”

 “And now they’re raising us to the surface?
-Like some newborn whale?
+Like some newborn whale?”

 “I certainly find myself overcome with awe.”